5 things you need to know when buying a PHEV

 Unsurprisingly, plug-in hybrids, often abbreviated to PHEV, have already seen a surge in popularity in 2020.
 According to figures from the Society of Motor Manufacturers and Traders (SMMT), registrations for PHEVs reached 4,788 in January alone, marking a 111.1% increase on the same period last year.

-But what exactly do you need to know before buying a PHEV?
+But if you're thinking of buying a car right now, what exactly do you need to know before buying a PHEV?
 In this article, we’ll address some of the key questions worth asking before going electric.

 How do PHEVs differ from other hybrids?